UniPiTechnology/evok/docs/apis/websocket.md

 # Evok WebSocket API

-The WebSocket API allows for two-way communication between the client and server over an open connection.
+The WebSocket API allows for two-way communication between the client and the server over an open connection.
 Evok sends changes to every connected client.
 A list of reflected devices can be defined.
-It is suitable if you need to immediately react to events in your application.
+It is suitable for cases, where you need to immediately react to events in your application.

 WIP

 ## Examples

-For python examples you need installed 'websocket-client' package.
+For python examples you need installed `websocket-client` package.
 You can install it with this command: `pip3 install websocket-client`.

 ### Listening on websocket without filter